patrickhirsh/DataDrivenCollections/README.md

 Finally, "Inglorious Basterds" would have two versions available in Plex under the "Play Version" option, one for "InglouriousBasterds.mp4" and one for "InglouriousBasterds_MoreItalian.mp4", which presumably includes extended scenes of Brad Pitt trying to speak Italian.

-**TV Shows** are handled identically to Movies - except the tool expects to find sub-folders for each season inside the show's root folder.
-A poster artwork file at the show's root will get applied to the show's main poster, while a poster artwork file in a show's season folder will be applied to the poster for that show's season.

-While *technically* TV Show collections are supported in the same way as Movie collections, Plex often gets confused when TV Shows are put in nested directories.

 #### TV Show Example:
 ```
 Avatar The Last Airbender